Asian stocks mostly up to start week full of profits, Fed meeting - ExBulletin

 This week's Fed meeting will not include the release of Fed officials' forecasts for where they see rates heading in the coming years.
 The last set of such forecasts, released in March, showed that the typical Fed official at the time was pencil drawing in three sections for 2024.

 But Fed Chairman Jerome Powell could offer more color during his press conference following the central banks' decision.
-He suggested earlier this month that rates could stay high for longer because the Fed awaits further evidence that inflation is moving sustainably toward its 2% target.
+He suggested earlier this month that rates could stay high for longer because the Fed awaits additional evidence that inflation is sustainably heading toward its 2% target.

 A report released to Wall Street on Friday could further change policymakers' outlook.
 Economists expect Friday's jobs report to show that hiring among U.S. employers slowed in April and worker wage growth remained relatively stable.